 Start With Easy Changes to be Happier

 An easy way to start this is to regulate what we’re focusing on with TV, our music, and our environments.
 For example, when I’m cleaning the house or doing some other busy-work that doesn’t take concentration (and often is something I’d rather not be doing) I will almost always play happy music or podcasts to keep my mood upbeat while I work.

 Truth be told, I’m usually rocking out to Disney tunes!
 Haha!
-I know, I know… not the sexiest music but it’s happy and fun and I can sing along and do my work without having to think about either one.
+I know, I know… not the adult-est music but it’s happy and fun, and I can sing along and do my work without having to think about either one.
 And the bonus is that it usually gives me an energy boost because of the peppy music so I get done faster.
 And adulting is often overrated!